cqframework/cqf-ruler/README.md

 http://www.oracle.com/technetwork/java/javase/downloads/) and download the latest (version 8 or higher) JDK for your platform, and install it.

-### Apache Maven
+### Apache Maven 3.5.3

-Go to [https://maven.apache.org](https://maven.apache.org), visit the main "Download" page, and under "Files" download a binary archive of your choice.
+Go to [https://maven.apache.org](https://maven.apache.org), visit the main "Download" page, and under "Files" download the 3.5.3 binary.
 Then unpack that archive file and follow the installation instructions in its README.txt.
 The end result of this should be that the binary "mvn" is now in your path.